Georgette-Lumbe/afya_centre/README.md

 1. Content Requirements:

     * The user will be looking for:
-         The different services and treatments offered
+        - The different services and treatments offered
-        o The coaches available
+        - The coaches available
-        o Information about price
+        - Information about price
-        o The location of the centre
+        - The location of the centre
-        o Photos and video
+        - Photos and video
-        o How to book
+        - How to book
-        o Social links
+        - Social links
-        o Contact details
+        - Contact details

 2. Functionality Requirements:

     * The user will be able to:
-        o Stay connected
+        - Stay connected
-        o Find links to external sites in order to get more information, to see more photos, videos, and testimonials o Navigate easily through the site to find the information they want. o Contact the centre directly through the communication channel of your choice. o Find the route to the centre (all locals).
+        - Find links to external sites in order to get more information, to see more photos, videos, and testimonials
+        - Navigate easily through the site to find the information they want.
+        - Contact the centre directly through the communication channel of your choice.
+        - Find the route to the centre (all locals).

 ### Structure